B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 • a team of 3 students receives 12 straws.

-A study of the pattern in this relationship allows us to recognize that the number of students and the number of straws increase by the same factor (factor of 2 for 2 students, factor of 3 for 3 students).
-It then becomes easy to determine that a group of 6 students will receive 24 straws (factor of 6).
-The proportional relationship between the number of students and the number of straws can be represented by the equality between 2 of the ratios (for example, "=").
+A study of the pattern in this relationship allows us to recognize that the number of students and the number of straws increases proportionally (multiple of 4 for 2 students, multiple of 4 for 3 students).
+It then becomes easy to determine that a group of 6 students will receive 24 straws (multiple of 4).
+The proportional relationship between the number of students and the number of straws can be represented by the equality between the ratios (for example, "=").
 Such an equality between 2 ratios is called a proportion.

 The following situation, on the other hand, does not have a proportional relationship.